HelpGiveThanks/Drafts/Wiki/BugGenie changes for HGT copy.md

 *15 Seconds*

-What you need to improve solutions describe improvements commit improvements:
+What you need to improve solutions, describe, and commit improvements to GitHub:

-* FileMaker 10
+* FileMaker 10 or above
 * Chrome
 * Clone of HelpGiveThanks GitHub Solution Repositories (click the 'clone in desktop' button on GitHub to get these)
-* TextMate or Notepad++,
+* TextMate for Mac or Notepad++ for Windows,
 * GitHub for Mac or Windows
 * GitHub user account